Opus10/qik/docs/guide.md

 fence = [{type = "space", name = "first"}]
 ```

-Running `qik pygraph.check -s second` will ensure the `second` space can import both it's modules and the `first` space's modules.
+Running `qik pygraph.check -s second` will ensure the `second` space can import its modules and the `first` space's modules.

 ### Context